-When the system drives the REN pin low, the Deserializer output enter TRI-STATE.
-This will TRI-STATE the receiver output pins (ROUT[0:15]) and RCLK.
-When the system drives REN high, the Deserilaizer will return to the previous state as long as all other control pins remain static (RPWDN\).
+When the system drives the REN pin low, the Deserializer's outputs enter TRI-STATE.
+This will TRI-STATE the receiver output pins (ROUT[0:17]) and RCLK.
+When the system drives REN high, the Deserializer will return to the previous state as long as all other control pins remain static (RPWDN).

-When the system drives the DEN pin low, the Serializer output enters TRI-STATE.
-This will TRI-STATE the LVDS output.
-When the system drives the DEN signal high, the Serializer output will return to the previous state as long as all other control and data input pins remain in the same condition as when the DEN was driven low.
+When the system drives the DEN pin low, the Serializer's LVDS outputs enter TRI-STATE.
+When the system drives the DEN signal high, the Serializer output will return to the previous state as long as all other control and data input pins remain in the same condition before DEN was driven low.